 Of Bana's casting and the project, Jane said: "I am thrilled that Eric Bana has been cast in the lead role of Aaron Falk.
 It is very important to me that the nature and depth of Falk shines through and I feel Eric Bana will fully capture that.

 "Director Robert Connolly has done an excellent job in writing a script that captures the essence and tone of the novel and its characters.
 Producer Bruna Papandrea has an outstanding track record and I'm very excited that she will be spearheading this film."

 "I am incredibly excited to be part of the team bringing this thrilling and evocative novel to life" said Bana.
 "I love the journey of Falk and can't wait to bring him to life, along with my dear friend Rob Connolly."

 "Jane Harper's The Dry is a powerful contemporary story with big mythic themes driven by a thrilling crime story," added Connolly.

 "I am delighted to be collaborating with Eric again, along with working with Bruna and the team at Made Up Stories on this adaptation for the screen of such an incredibly cinematic and emotionally charged work."

-The news comes as Jane's third novel, The Lost Man, is enthusiastically received by readers in Australia and New Zealand, with February launches planned for the United States and United Kingdom.
+The news comes as Jane's third novel, The Lost Man, is enthusiastically received by readers in Australia, the United States and United Kingdom.